radoslawmedryk/cryptosniff/README.md

 			print 'Server Status:', serv['status'] # can be: clean / requested / infected
 			print 'Server last used rc4 key:', serv['lastrc4key']

-Each item in `cryptocomm' list has such structure:
+Each item in `cryptocomm` list has such structure:

 	line = {}
 	line['direction'] = 	'incoming' / 'outgoing'